sciencePeptideDeck

 TB-500 is a synthetic peptide derived from Thymosin Beta-4, a naturally occurring protein found in virtually every cell in the human body.
 While Thymosin Beta-4 itself is a 43-amino-acid protein, TB-500 represents an active fragment responsible for much of its biological activity.

 Where BPC-157 tends to act locally, TB-500's claim to fame is its systemic reach.
-It circulates widely through the body and has demonstrated effects in cardiovascular tissue, skeletal muscle, connective tissue, and even the central nervous system in animal models.
+It circulates widely through the body and has demonstrated effects in cardiovascular tissue, skeletal muscle, connective tissue, and even the central nervous system in study models.

 Key Proposed Mechanisms